-• Access to a reputation database.
-Learn more about access to this database.
+Access to a reputation database.
+Learn more on page 5 about access to this database.

 Sources for URL reputation

 Organizations compile their list of sites to block based on the security reputations of the URLs.
 One or a conglomeration of the following sources define the reputation of a URL: